luismorenogv/ESL-demo/README.txt

 ### Linux command
 sudo apt-get install ruby-full

-## Open a command prompt with Ruby and install Ceedling (more info here: https://www.throwtheswitch.org/ceedling#get-ceedling-section)
+## (On Windows) Open a command prompt with Ruby and install Ceedling (more info here: https://www.throwtheswitch.org/ceedling#get-ceedling-section)
 gem install ceedling

+## (On Linux)
+sudo gem install ceedling

-## On the command prompt opened with Ruby
+## On the command prompt (on Windows it must have been opened with Ruby)
 cd <to-project-folder>/Pi

 ## Launching only tests